EKOBARA/guess-the-continent/README.md

 - As a player, I want the game to share my wins on social media so everyone can know how good I am.
 - As a player, I want to be able to play the game in the language that I speak, so that I can fully understand the game.
 - As a player, I want I want a picture to be displayed with the country name
-    - A picture of the country
+- As a player, I want a picture of the country
-    - A picture of a famous landmark of in the country
+- As a player, I want picture of a famous landmark of in the country
-    - A picture of the geographical location (as a hint)
+- As a player, I want A picture of the geographical location (as a hint)
 - As a player, I want I want to choose what to guess:
-    - Given flag and must guess country
-    - Given country and must guess capital
+- As a player, I want to guess the capital
-    - Given Multiple choices for guesses
+- As a player, I want Multiple choices for guesses

 ## Wireframes